 Marriage to Johnny Carson

 As Johnny’s career began to take off, the dynamics of their marriage shifted.
 His role as the host of “The Tonight Show” brought fame and fortune, but it also brought challenges.
 The demands of his job kept him away from home for long hours, and the pressures of fame began to strain their relationship.
-Despite these challenges, Jody remained a pillar of strength for her family, balancing the demands of motherhood with the complexities of life in the public eye.
+Despite these challenges, Jody remained a source of support for her family, balancing the demands of motherhood with the complexities of life in the public eye.

 Challenges in Marriage